i-ates/CRUD-Social-E-Club-SpringBoot-React-MySQL/README.md

 lombok\

 ## React Dependency: \
-While setup the project please use these command npm install x (npm install axios)\
+While setup the project please Go in to src/main/frontend and use these command npm install x (npm install axios)\

 "axios": "^0.21.1",\
 "bootstrap": "^4.6.0",\